Ukrainian officials urge civilians to evacuate eastern town of Pokrovsk as Russian troops close in

 KYIV, Ukraine (AP) — Military authorities in the eastern Ukrainian town of Pokrovsk on Friday urged civilians to speed up their evacuation because the Russian army is quickly closing in on what has for months been one of Moscow's key targets in the war.

-The call for people to get out as soon as possible came as Kyiv's forces are trying to divert the Kremlin's military focus to Russian soil by launching a bold incursion across the border into the Kursk region.
+The call for people to get out as soon as possible came as Kyiv's forces are trying to divert the Kremlin's military effort from the front line in Ukraine to Russian soil by launching a bold incursion across the border into Russia's Kursk region.

+The urgency also underscored the high-stakes gamble Ukraine is making by taking the war into Russia with its ongoing Kursk assault that started Aug.
+6.

 Evacuations in the Donetsk region around Pokrovsk have become increasingly urgent in recent weeks.